onepub-dev/dcli/README.md

 >
 3) Another process deletes your working directory
 > What happens if another process deletes your working directory just as you are about to delete all of its contents?
-> If you are using the 'paths' package then it will climb the path until it finds a directory that exist and set that as you new working directory.
+> If you are using the 'paths' package then it will climb the path until it finds a directory that exists and set that as you new working directory.
 Your new working directory could well be the root directory.

 The correct answer is simply don't use CD/PUSH/POP.